M3wP/Monopoly/C64/readme.md

 ## Change History (Since Version 0.01.99A)
+* 08JUL208
+	* Load strings resource.
+This is still very slow. *sigh*
+	* Rip out strings and put in separate files.
+I have built a strings.prg file out of the process but I can't get exomiser to work yet so the process is unfinalised.
+	* Unload Kernal and use the machine bare.
+	* Replace Kernal scankey with my own copy. *ugh*
+* 07JUL2018
+	* Rework trade stepping interrupt into a generic execute on the front-end feature, ui Actions.
+	* Bump the version.
+I have everything in from my initial requirements (except for tidy up) and am now going beyond.
 * 06JUL2018
 	* Buzz when fail attempting to mortgage, construct or sell.
 	* Change order of button on setup3 and setup5 menus to better